 Public Sector

-Housing Association Charity
+Read MoreHousing Association Charity

 A housing association, charity and registered social landlord providing care services in homes in urban and rural commu...

-Business Continuity & IT Disaster Recovery Planning for Public Sector Services
+Read MoreBusiness Continuity & IT Disaster Recovery Planning for Public Sector Services

 The importance of being able to continue to provide public services is paramount and having sound recovery strategies in place will ensure an appropriate response.

-The Civil Contingencies Act 2004 delivers a single framework for civil protection in the UK and establishes a clear set of roles and responsibilities for those involved in emergency preparation and response at the local level.
-The Act states that local responders are divided into 2 categories, imposing a different set of duties on each, as follows:
+"Part 1 of the Act and supporting Regulations and statutory guidance establish a clear set of roles and responsibilities for those involved in emergency preparation and response at the local level.
+The Act divides local responders into two categories, imposing a different set of duties on each.

 Those in Category 1 are organisations at the core of the response to most emergencies (the emergency services, local authorities, NHS bodies).
 Category 1 responders are subject to the full set of civil protection duties.
 They will be required to:

-• Assess the risk of emergencies occurring and use this to inform contingency planning
+- Assess the risk of emergencies occurring and use this to inform contingency planning

-• Put in place emergency plans
+- Put in place emergency plans

-• Put in place business continuity management arrangements
+- Put in place business continuity management arrangements

-• Put in place arrangements to make information available to the public about civil protection matters and maintain arrangements to warn, inform and advise the public in the event of an emergency
+- Put in place arrangements to make information available to the public about civil protection matters and maintain arrangements to warn, inform and advise the public in the event of an emergency

-• Share information with other local responders to enhance co-ordination
+- Share information with other local responders to enhance co-ordination

-• Co-operate with other local responders to enhance co-ordination and efficiency
+- Co-operate with other local responders to enhance co-ordination and efficiency

-• Provide advice and assistance to businesses and voluntary organisations about business continuity management (local authorities only)
+- Provide advice and assistance to businesses and voluntary organisations about business continuity management (local authorities only)

 Category 2 organisations (the Health and Safety Executive, transport and utility companies) are ‘co-operating bodies’.
 They are less likely to be involved in the heart of planning work, but will be heavily involved in incidents that affect their own sector.
-Category 2 responders have a lesser set of duties - co-operating and sharing relevant information with other Category 1 and 2 responders.
+Category 2 responders have a lesser set of duties - co-operating and sharing relevant information with other Category 1 and 2 responders."

 Teed’s experienced consultants work with local authorities to help them build resilience within their own organisation through effective business continuity planning as well as enabling the wider community to respond and recover from incidents.
 We provide training and awareness programmes to their business communities designed to promote the importance of business continuity management and how to plan for adverse situations.